 Under his leadership, Concordia Lutheran Church established a community outreach ministry in 1981 to serve the needs of single parents and low income families in the neighborhood around the church.
 From this ministry, Concordia Place was established.

-As Board Chair, Nicholas has grown Concordia Place to a multi-service, multi-site nonprofit with locations in the North Center and Avondale communities.
-Concordia Place serves nearly 1,000 children, teens, adults, and seniors each year.
+As Board Chair, Nicholas grew Concordia Place to a multi-service, multi-site nonprofit with locations in the North Center and Avondale communities.
+Concordia Place serves nearly 1,000 children, teens, adults, and families each year.

 Nicholas served as a founding member of the Lutheran/Roman Catholic Covenant Commission established by the Metropolitan Chicago Synod and Archdiocese of Chicago to promote collaborative ministry and dialogue among Lutherans and Roman Catholics in metro Chicago.

 In 1995, Nicholas joined with a group of Lutheran pastors and laity to establish Let’s Talk, a journal published in the Metropolitan Chicago Synod to encourage theological discourse on issues vital to the life of the church.
 He has served as a Board member and contributor on the Editorial Board until 2014.

 Nicholas graduated from DePaul University with a double major in philosophy and psychology and received his M.Div. degree from the Lutheran Theological Seminary at Gettysburg in 1981.
 Nicholas also serves as co-dean of the Northeast conference of the Metropolitan Chicago Synod and on the Governing Council of Advocate Illinois Masonic Medical Center.

 In 2011, he was awarded the Wheat Ridge Foundation’s Seeds of Hope Award for service in health, hope and healing ministry in the community.
 He most recently received the 2016 Service in Parish Ministry Alumni Award from Lutheran Theological Seminary at Gettysburg.